Rue, Capt. Edwin W.

 “I don’t know where I was in the line.
 I know there were a lot of people ahead and a lot of people behind.

-“The group I was in, it took us five days to get from Bataan up to San Fernando and then to camp O’Donnell, the Japanese prison camp.
+“The group I was in, it took us five days to get from Bataan up to San Fernando and then to Camp O’Donnell, the Japanese prison camp.
 That’s more than 60 miles.”

 He also recalled, “As you walked along, there were people all along the sides of the road who had fallen out and couldn’t go on.